 The Neighborhood Watch Program establishes an important communication between the Grants Pass Police Department and the citizens of Grants Pass.
 It consists of neighbors who watch for anything suspicious or anything that depreciates the appearance or safety of their community and then report such observations to the police department.

-Discussions are held regarding the types of crime occurring in the neighborhood, how crimes can be reduced, how residents may assist in the suppression of crime, and placement of Neighborhood Watch signs.
+Sgt.
+Moore can assist in discussions during the meetings and go over the types of crime occurring in the neighborhood, how crimes can be reduced, how residents may assist in the suppression of crime, and the placement of Neighborhood Watch signs.
 Neighbors are encouraged to check out the department webpage for the latest information about crimes that may be occurring in their neighborhood.
 Home security and personal safety tips are also covered during these meetings.

 How to Form a Neighborhood Watch Group

 The 5 easy steps to forming a Neighborhood Watch Group are:

 Recruit and organize as many neighbors as possible

 Contact the Grants Pass Police Department and schedule a meeting

 Discuss community concerns and develop an action plan